Farming

 Reindeer don’t mind the snow.

-Bring on the Cold!
+Bring On the Cold!

 It’s pretty obvious that reindeer don’t mind the cold.
 Reindeer can be found in the coldest places on Earth.
-They did survive the Ice Age, you know!
+They did survive the ice age, you know!

 This is something else they have in common with bovines.
 Cows don't mind the cold either and actually prefer it on the cooler side.
 The ideal temperature range for dairy cattle is 25 to 65 F, according to the University of Missouri Extension.